the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ## String Operations

-While you have learned about operators which have been mostly used for number and boolean data types, there are also string operations that you can perform on string primitives by using certian operators.
+While you have learned about operators which have been mostly used for number primitives, there are also string operations that you can perform on string primitives.
 For example, sometimes you want to create a new string based on two string values which is called **string concatenation**.
 The + operator helps you here to concatenate strings:

 {title="index.js",lang="javascript"}
 ~~~~~~~